RethinkRobotics/intera_sdk/intera_examples/README.rst

-baxter_examples
+intera_examples
 ===============

-Example SDK usage for the Baxter Research Robot from Rethink Robotics
+Examples for utilizing the Intera SDK Interface to communicate with robots from Rethink Robotics

 Code & Tickets
 --------------